The EH Guide to Anaemia, Low Iron and Iron Deficiency

 Legend says that the precious, iron water was first discovered by Roman soldiers from the XX Legion, who were stationed at Canovium, three miles north of the Trefriw, the site where the water filters off the mountain and comes to the surface through an ancient cave.
 In the 18th century the cave was excavated, and people started to bathe in the therapeutic waters for the first time.
 In 1833, Lord Willoughby de Eresby built the elegant Cyclopean Bath House.
 Forty years later a new fangled pump room and bathouse house followed and the spa became the place to promenade, bathe and take home a bottle of the therapeutic spa water.
 Soon the iron rich water was being mailed to customers in every corner of the globe from Nairobi to New York.

 After briefly falling out of fashion in the fifties, when prescriptions became free under the NHS, the spa entered a new emerald age, when Nelson’s the famous homeopathic Pharmacy acquired the rights to draw and bottle the water.
 Today the distinctive orange and grey sachets, containing the iron rich water are known the world over as Spatone – the magical water from Snowdonia – the mountain fabled as Eryri – the place of the eagles.
-To buy Spatone iron rich mineral water at Holland and Barrett click here.
+To buy Spatone iron rich mineral water click here.

 Visit Snowdon and Snowdonia